Damodar Acharya

 Damodar Acharya is an Indian engineer and educationist.
 He served as the director of the Indian Institute of Technology Kharagpur from July 2007 to 30 June 2012.
-The government nominated Prof Acharya as a director on the central board of the Reserve Bank of India in October 2012.
+The government nominated Acharya as a director on the central board of the Reserve Bank of India in October 2012.

 Career

 Professor Damodar Acharya received his Ph.D. (in 1975) and M.Tech. in IE & OR (in 1972) degrees from IIT Kharagpur, and B.Sc.(Engineering) degree in Mechanical Engineering with distinction (in 1970) from NIT Rourkela.
 Professor Acharya has about 32 years of diversified experience - twenty-seven years of teaching and research experience at IIT Kharagpur, and five years of experience in academic administration as Vice-Chancellor, Biju Patnaik University of Technology, Rourkela, and as Chairman of the All India Council of Technical Education.